Architecting Authority

 Enter your keyword, select your country, type the city you want to check results from, and click "Check SERP in New Tab."
 Google will open showing results for that specific location.
 No VPN or proxy needed.

 Type the search term a customer would use to find your business (e.g. "plumber London" or "coffee shop near me"), select your country, and enter your city.
 When the results open, look for your business in the map pack (the 3 listings with a map) or in the organic results below.
+If your business does not appear at all, read why your page might not be indexed to rule out technical problems.

 Yes.
 Select any country and language from the dropdown, enter your keyword, and open the results.
 No account or payment needed.

 Local results (also called the map pack) are the 3 business listings that appear with a map, typically at the top of the page for location-based searches.
 They come from Google Business Profile.
 Organic results are the standard blue links below, which come from your website's SEO.
 This tool lets you check both.
+The organic traffic guide explains how search rankings translate into sustained business growth, and the SEO rankings guide covers how Google decides position.

 Enter "your business type near me" as the keyword (e.g. "dentist near me"), then set the city to where your target customers are.
 The results will show what Google serves to someone searching from that city.
 This is the most accurate way to check local pack visibility without a VPN.
+To see whether AI assistants also recommend your business for these queries, use the AI brand visibility checker.

 Alokk's perspective